kecnry/mpltracker/README.md

 * [numpy](https://github.com/numpy/numpy)
 * [astropy](https://github.com/astropy/astropy) (optional - used for exporting to tables)

-Currently mpltracker has been tested on Python 2.7 with matplotlib 1.5.2.
-There is currently an [open issue](https://github.com/kecnry/mpltracker/issues/2) to create nosetests and test on multiple version of Python/matplotlib.
+Currently mpltracker has been tested on Python 2.7 and 3.6.
+See the [travis report](https://travis-ci.org/kecnry/mpltracker) for details on the full testing-matrix.

 ## Installation